maartenba/maartenba.github.io/src/data/blog/2010-06-16-aspnet-mvc-mvcsitemapprovider-20-is-out!.md

         return returnValue;
     }
 }

 ```

-<h3>Cache dependency</h3>
+### Cache dependency

-<p>When providing dynamic sitemap nodes to the MvcSiteMapProvider, chances are that the hierarchy of nodes will become stale, for example when adding products in an e-commerce website.
-This can be solved by specifying a <em>CacheDescriptor</em> on your <em>MvcSiteMapProvider.Extensibility.IDynamicNodeProvider</em> implementation:
+When providing dynamic sitemap nodes to the MvcSiteMapProvider, chances are that the hierarchy of nodes will become stale, for example when adding products in an e-commerce website.
+This can be solved by specifying a *CacheDescriptor* on your *MvcSiteMapProvider.Extensibility.IDynamicNodeProvider* implementation:

 ```csharp
 public class StoreDetailsDynamicNodeProvider